If you have a dog and tell them it’s National Dog Day, I suspect they will reply: “I thought everyday was dog day! Now where’s my treat?”

 Pulling our legs (or leashes)

-For me and millions more, having a pet brings a circle of love into our lives – they give affection, we give it back and all of us are the better for it.
+It’s more than just dogs, of course.
+Having a pet of any sort brings a circle of love into our lives – they give affection, we give it back and all of us are the better for it.

-“I have a list of 10 health benefits [that] studies have shown pet owners have,” said psychologist Harold Herzog, a pet-loving professor at Western Carolina University who has long studied the human-animal connection.
+“I have a list of 10 health benefits [that] studies have shown pet owners have,” said psychologist Harold Herzog, a pet-loving professor at Western Carolina University who has long studied the human-animal connection in a prior CNN interview.

 “Higher survival rates, fewer heart attacks, less loneliness, better blood pressure, better psychological well-being, lower rates of depression and stress levels, fewer doctor visits, increased self esteem, better sleep and more physical activity,” are just some of the recorded benefits of pet ownership, Herzog said.